3scale/3scale-operator/doc/operator-user-guide.md

 Default configuration option is suitable for PoC or evaluation by a customer.

-One, many or all of the default configuration options can be overriden with specific field values in the [*APIManager*](apimanager-reference.md) custom resource.
+One, many or all of the default configuration options can be overridden with specific field values in the [*APIManager*](apimanager-reference.md) custom resource.
 The 3scale operator allows all available combinations whereas templates only fixed deployment profiles.
 For instance, the operator allows you to deploy 3scale in evaluation mode and external databases mode.